 High Middle Ages pictures.
 12 axes were selected to this group.

 To sum up, 41 axes were included.
 38 of them are depicted together with men.
 We can distinguish two basic forms:

 standard axes, with the length varying between 3 and 4 feet (91–122 cm).
-Sankiewicz and Wyrwa (2013: 76) suggested the length ofapproximately 3 feet and 6 thumbs (107 cm).
+Sankiewicz and Wyrwa (2013: 76) suggested the length ofapproximately 3 feet and 6 inches (107 cm).
 Axes of this length are usually depicted in the fight.
 35 depicted axes belong to this form.

 above-standard axes, with very long shafts reaching to the head of the wielder.
 Edge and Paddock (1988: 31) calculated the length to 4 or 5 feet (122–152 cm).
 The axe depicted on Byzantine ivory plaque seems to be even longer.
 The context suggests they were used as symbols during ceremonies; these symbols are important for stressing the crucial persons in the piece of art and their sizes could be disproportionally enlarged.
 On the other hand, axeheads are not enlarged, so we can assume these symbolic axes did in fact have long shafts.
 6 depicted axes belong to this form.